kajla-dhananjay/FixedPacketSolver/src/naive/README.md

 The Input for PLW-SOLVE is formatted as:

 ```
-<G> // G is the undirected, unweighted graph corresponding to L
+<G> // G is the undirected, weighted graph corresponding to L
-<w> // w is the weight function of edges
 <b> // b is the column vector in Lx = b
 <epsilon> // epsilon is the error parameter for the algorithm's termination
 ```